lulufka/windowtester/README.md

 # Disclaimer

 This repository is cloned from the original Google `WindowTester Pro` code base.
-This repository focuses on getting Java/Swing under test.
+This repository focuses on getting Java/Swing UI under test.

 # Introduction